fergarcat/cabassist/README.md

 🟡 **MEDIUM**

 - Add an option to change current fees.
+- Keep record of historical rides in a .csv file

 🟠 **ADVANCED**

-- Refactor code to use OOP approach.
-Since Ride() and Timer() class are added and used in the code.
+- Refactor code to use OOP approach (part of it at least): Ride() and Timer() class are added and used in the code.

 🔴 **EXPERT**